live0717/Dell-Optiplex-3060-MFF-Opencore-EFI/README.md

 # EFI Opencore 0.6.5 for Dell Optiplex 3060 MFF
-I create an EFI based on the Hackintoshlifeit EFI for Dell 3060MFF, with opencore update and some optimisations.
+I created an EFI based on the Hackintoshlifeit EFI for Dell 3060MFF, with opencore update and some optimisations.

 # For Hackintosh users with Dell OptiPlex 3060 MFF.
 - You must be on 1.4.2 Dell 3060 Bios.
-- Almost all is working (even DP/HDMI output) but no DRM (TV App, Netflix on Safari) and microphone line in.
+- Almost everything is working (even DP/HDMI output) but not DRM (TV App, Netflix on Safari) and microphone line in.
-- You Must adapt your Platform info (Serial Number, MLB, ROM, UUID) if you want to use Facetime/Imessage.
+- You must adapt your Platform info (Serial Number, MLB, ROM, UUID) if you want to use Facetime/Imessage.

 # Operating system